dulhara79/disease_risk_prediction/README.md

 ## 🎯 Project Overview

 This application analyzes 23 different health and lifestyle parameters to predict the probability of disease occurrence.
-The system uses a **LightGBM** model trained on processed health data with sophisticated feature engineering and preprocessing.
+The system uses a **LightGBM** model trained on processed health data with feature engineering and preprocessing.

-### 🔬 FDM Mini Project

-This project is part of a **FDM (Faculty of Data Management)** mini project, demonstrating end-to-end machine learning deployment with modern web technologies.

 ## ✨ Key Features